gvwilson/sensibleadventures/bookster/bookster.md

 it was some strange kind of painting.
 "All right.
 Do you want a couple of my men along, just in case?"

 "I'm sure we'll be fine," Thomas said politely.
-"If we leave now, we ought to have enough light to find our way back."
 He gestured toward the door.
 "After you?"

 Razi pulled a string of coins out of the sleeve of his *deel*.
 "Take